 • Online access to bank and credit card portals.
 Many financial institutions now provide special “restricted” login for financial professionals.
 This would allow the CPA temporary “read only” access to see your transactions, but nothing else.

-• Paper and PDF copies of fully categorized, monthly and annual income and expenditures for the prior two (2) calendar years.
+• Paper and PDF copies of fully categorized, monthly and annual income and expenditures.

-• Paper and PDF Year-end balance sheets (statement of assets, liabilities and net worth) for the prior two (2) calendar years.
+• Paper and PDF Year-end balance sheets (statement of assets, liabilities and net worth).

 • Quickbooks files on a thumb drive.